AmrHMorsy/Hyper-Quicksort/README.md

   mpirun -np <NumberOfProcesses> Par <InputSize>
 ```

+## Contribute

+We appreciate all the help we can get!
+Feel free to issue pull requests or submit issues if you find something that could be improved.

+## License

+This project is licensed under the MIT License.
+See the LICENSE.md file for details.

 ## Results

 The execution time of the sequential quick sort algorithm is compared with the execution time of the parallel d-dimensional hypercube quick sort algorithm and the speedup is recorded.
 A graph of speedup against input size is shown below: